Answers to Frequently Asked Questions to Our Chalet

-How many adults can our group have on a Swiss Challenge event?
+How many adults can our group have on a Explore/Discover/Adventure event in the summer?
 Why is there a limit on the number of adults per group?

 As a WAGGGS World Centre Our Chalet places girls and young women at the centre of all our work.
 Our programme aims to enable girls and young women to develop their fullest potential as responsible citizens of the world.

-The ratio is two adults (aged 18+) for each eight youth participants (age 12-18).
+The ratio is two adults (aged 18+) for each eight youth participants (age 12-18 on the Explore and Adventure events, 11-18 on the Discover events only).
 Those aged 18 years may book on to the event as a youth participant if they are a youth participant in their organisation.
-If an 18 year old is a leader in their organisation they must book on to the event as an adult.
+If an 18-year-old is a leader in their organisation they must book on to the event as an adult.